librocco/librocco/apps/web-client/README.md

 ##### Context

 One final thing to mention.
-So far we've been showing usage of factory functions with the last parameter being and empty object (`{}`), this is a placeholder for the debug context (and an empty object is a valid parameter if we don't want to use it).
+So far we've been showing usage of factory functions with the last parameter being an empty object (`{}`), this is a placeholder for the debug context (and an empty object is a valid parameter if we don't want to use it).

 This parameter is used to provide the debug context and pass it all the way back to the db streams (data/stream source), so we can use it for debugging of the entire data flow.